open-rmf/rmf-web/packages/dashboard/README.md

 In the case of choosing to obtain the data from a repository, you must define: (1) The repository URL and (2) the folder within the repository.
 In case of choosing to obtain the data from a local directory, the absolute path must be defined.

-This folder obtained must contain at its root a JSON file calling `main.json`, with the _RomiDashboard_ actors (robots, dispensers, etc.) and the path to their corresponding resources.
+This folder obtained must contain at its root a JSON file calling `main.json`, with the _RmfDashboard_ actors (robots, dispensers, etc.) and the path to their corresponding resources.
 E.g.:

 ```json
 {